 Novasus Side Effects

-Note: This page contains side effects data for the generic drug chlorpheniramine / hydrocodone.
-It is possible that some of the dosage forms included below may not apply to the brand name Novasus.
+Note: This document contains side effect information about chlorpheniramine / hydrocodone.
+Some dosage forms listed on this page may not apply to the brand name Novasus.

-Applies to chlorpheniramine / hydrocodone: oral capsule extended release, oral suspension extended release
+Applies to chlorpheniramine / hydrocodone: oral solution.
+Other dosage forms:

-As well as its needed effects, chlorpheniramine / hydrocodone may cause some unwanted effects.
+Along with its needed effects, chlorpheniramine / hydrocodone may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking chlorpheniramine / hydrocodone:

 - difficulty in passing urine (dribbling)